-MAT105 Mathematical Applications 4 quarter credits 40 clock hours
+MAT105 Mathematical Applications

 Co-requisite: ENC100, BIO101, VET110

 This course is designed to teach students fundamental mathematical concepts.
 These fundamental concepts will be the building blocks for calculation of animal drug dosage calculations.
 Students can expect 20 hours of outside preparation time for this course.